Belfast–Dublin line: DART+ Coastal North (2021)

 The DART North project includes several key upgrades to enhance rail connectivity and service quality.
 To start, the electrified rail network will extend from Malahide to Drogheda, covering approximately 37 kilometres.
 This involves installing overhead electrification equipment (OHLE) similar to the current DART network.
 Additionally, new train stabling facilities and other necessary rail infrastructure improvements at key locations such as Drogheda MacBride, Malahide, Clongriffin, and Howth Junction & Donaghmede Stations will increase the number of trains running and improve service frequency.
 Accessibility at Howth Junction & Donaghmede Station will receive significant enhancements to improve the overall customer experience.
 Upgraded signalling systems and telecommunications along the route will ensure safe and efficient train operations.
 By transitioning from diesel to electric trains, the project aims to reduce the carbon footprint and support sustainable development in line with government policies.

 New Enterprise Trains (2027)

 In 2027, the Enterprise train service between Belfast and Dublin will introduce new trains, replacing the existing fleet.
 Funded by €165 million from the PEACEPLUS Programme, the new trains will reduce journey times to under two hours, improve accessibility, and enhance passenger experience.
 The eight new trains will be designed for sustainability, supporting net zero carbon emissions goals.

+FourNorth (No Date)

+It was announced in October 2024 Irish Rail planned to upgrade the line between Connolly and Malahide to have four tracks as recommended by the All-Island Strategic Rail Review.
+A public consultation is to take place in late 2026 while passing loops are installed along the line in the meantime with EU funding.